 - Express full backup (p.
-26).
+25).
 This method allows creating creating full database backups in deduplicating vaults.
 Although regular data deduplication can be used full database backups, we recommend using the Express full backup method to achieve maximum deduplication effect. - Copy-only backup (p.
-30).
+29).
 This method allows creating full database backups without truncating the transaction log files. - Transaction log.
 A transaction log backup stores the transaction log files along with checkpoint files and other files required for recovery.
 After a backup is created, transaction log files are truncated.
 At first, a regular full backup is created.
 By having full and transaction log backups, you can recover the data to a custom point in time.
-From a recovery perspective, transaction log backup, each transaction log backup since the last full backup and the full backup is required.
+From a recovery perspective, transaction log backups are similar to incremental backups.
+To recover from a transaction log backup, each transaction log backup since the last full backup and the full backup is required.
 A long chain of transaction log files may significantly increase recovery time.

 Note: To back up transaction log files, disable circular logging in Exchange.
 When circular logging is enabled, Exchange overwrites the first log file after its data has been written to the database.
-This in turn, breaks the transaction log chain preventing Acronis Backup & Recovery 11.5 from doing transaction log backups.
+This in turn, breaks the transaction log chain preventing Acronis Backup from doing transaction log backups.
 If you enable circular logging after a backup plan creation, the backups will fail.